Sepia (color)

 Sepia is a reddish-brown color, named after the rich brown pigment derived from the ink sac of the common cuttlefish Sepia.
-The word sepia is the Latinized form of the Ancient Greek words σηπία, sēpía, cuttlefish.
+The word sepia is the Latinized form of the Ancient Greek word σηπία (sēpía), meaning cuttlefish.

 In the visual arts

 Sepia ink was commonly used for writing in Greco-Roman civilization.
 It remained in common use as an artist's drawing material until the 19th century.
 In the last quarter of the 18th century, Professor Jakob Seydelmann of Dresden developed a process to extract and produce a concentrated form of sepia for use in watercolors and oil paints.

 Sepia toning is a chemical process used in photography which changes the appearance of black-and-white prints to brown.
 The color is now often associated with antique photographs.
 Most photo graphics software programs and many digital cameras include a sepia tone filter to mimic the appearance of sepia-toned prints.